 Back in October, I attended the Columbia River Basin 2014 Conference in Spokane.
-If you missed the conference, the presentations and summaries of the sessions are available here.
-Now, here are a few of my observations from the conference.
+Here are a few of my observations from the conference…

 - Unity over ecosystem based function and fish passage? – Addressing ecosystem function issues in the basin was a dominant theme of the conference.
 Incorporating ecosystem health into the Treaty and beyond (possibly at the cost of other river benefits) received little to no push back.
 This was surprising based on what I’ve heard around the basin.
 While many support the general idea, there is not agreement on what ecosystem objectives we should seek in river management and how we should work to achieve them.
 I wondered if folks did not speak up in opposition to fish passage and inclusion of ecosystem function in the Columbia River Treaty because, 1) they did not attend the conference, or 2) they did not feel safe sharing an opposing view.